 - Radiant temperature: A weighted average of surface temperatures in the room

 - Relative humidity: The percentage of water vapor in the air around the occupant

 - Air velocity: The rate of air movement in the room

 - Metabolic rate: The Energy generated by the occupant (based on the person’s level of exertion)

 - Clothing: The Insulation the occupant is wearing

 It is important to remember that thermal comfort is subjective—it is not the same for everyone.
 ASHRAE 55 states that comfort is achieved if 80% of people are satisfied.
-Knowing this, the building design team aims to hit a point where the majority of people are comfortable.
-The Kendeda Building considers the full range of comfort values in a way that most buildings do not.
-Comfort will not be sacrificed in the building, and it will be met in consideration of all the variables.
+Knowing this, the building design team aimed to hit a point where the majority of people would be comfortable.
+The Kendeda Building considered the full range of comfort values in a way that most buildings do not.
+Comfort would not be sacrificed in the building, and it would be met in consideration of all the variables.

 Setting a Baseline and Running the Experiment

 During The Kendeda Building design process, the building engineers set a baseline temperature and relative humidity point for the building.
 The parameters that were considered were as high as 80F and 60% relative humidity (rh), which are higher than other set points in buildings typically observed across campus.
 This situation presented the opportunity for Georgia Tech to understand and quantify varying factors and conditions that make up human thermal comfort in order to best define acceptable design parameters for the Kendeda Building.